lzslim/BagsSignal/README.md

 ### On-Chain Metadata

 Token images are resolved from Solana token metadata through `@solana/web3.js`.
 BagsSignal reads the Metaplex metadata PDA, extracts the metadata URI, and resolves token image data when available.

+Claim history also keeps an on-chain context by preserving transaction signatures and linking claim activity back to the relevant Solana transaction or Bags token page.
+This connects fee collection history with the token-level metadata used across the Dashboard and Leaderboard.

 ### Bitquery